pedrosans/computational_mathematics/README.md

 ### To find root
 In the newtons_method.lisp file there are the algorithm to find the root of some equation.

-The method find_root expect the function, its derivate, the initial guess, the precision and maximun iterations number.
+The method find_root expects the function, its derivate, the initial guess, the precision and maximun iterations number.

 	(defun f(x) (+ (* x x x) (* x x -5) x 3))
 	(defun d(x) (+ (* x x) (* x -0) 1))